sindresorhus/matcher/readme.md

 Type: `boolean`\
 Default: `false`

-Treat uppercase and lowercase characters as being the same.
+Make matching case-sensitive.
+When `false`, treats uppercase and lowercase characters as being the same.

 Ensure you use this correctly.
 For example, files and directories should be matched case-insensitively, while most often, object keys should be matched case-sensitively.